yjthu/obaDIA/README.md

 ```

 #### 3. Run the modified script
-Once the modification of `example_prot.sh` is complete, you can run it locally or submit it to the cluster
+Once the modification of `example_prot.sh` is completed, you can run it locally or submit it to the cluster
 ```Bash
 nohup sh example_prot.sh &